supertestnet/node_faker/README.md

 For estimatesmartfee, these additional caveats apply: passing "ECONOMICAL" as a second parameter ("estimate_mode") just adds 3 blocks to whatever conf_target you passed, rather than doing the complicated evaluations done by bitcoind; and if you pass a value for this parameter other than the word economical, it is ignored, because the only two other valid values I'm aware of are conservative, which is the default, and unset, which is treated the same as conservative

 For getchaintxstats, these additional caveats apply: the two optional parameters ( nblocks and blockhash ) are ignored, as the parts of this function that I am currently interested in emulating are unaffected by them

+For getindexinfo, these additional caveats apply: any parameters are ignored, as I only partially implemented this function to make my nodejs app work with Bitcoin RPC Explorer (and it still doesn't work yet anyway)

 For getpeerinfo, these additional caveats apply: it always tries to randomly select 5 nodes from Peter Todd's DNS seed list and then pretends it's had a connection with each one for the last 2 hours (12 blocks)